yuqiliao/IDE-help-guide/_book/02-pisa-walk-through.md

 You can repeat the process and combine different values of a variable to create additional new variables.
 Using the **Create New Report** function, you can create a new report for each new variable that you create.
-(For further information, see section 3.E.
-Create New Report, below.)
+(For further information, see section Create New Report, below.)

 If you selected two or three variables from which to create new variables, you can repeat the process for each of them.
 Using the **Create New Report** or **Edit Report** function, these collapsed variables will be listed and available for cross-tabulation (see exhibit 2-11).
-If you have chosen four or more variables (not counting **All Students**) you won't get the cross-tabulation.
-You can click **Preview** to see how the table will be laid out before retrieving data.
+If you have chosen four or more variables (not counting **All Cases**) you won't get the cross-tabulation.
+You can click
+**Preview** to see how the table will be laid out before retrieving data.